 - Psychology Day

-I try to involve students in all aspects of my research - generally, research assistants on the sibling/friend study do home visits to collect data, transcribe videotapes of play sessions, code videotapes and transcripts, and assist in data analysis and preparing results for presentation at professional conferences.
+I try to involve students in all aspects of my research - generally, research assistants on the sibling/friend study do home visits to collect data, transcribe videotapes of sibling and friend interaction sessions, code videotapes and transcripts, tabulate coding and questionnaire data, and assist in data analysis and preparing results for presentation at professional conferences.

 What skills are you looking for in student research assistants?

 I prefer research assistants who have had some coursework in developmental psychology - at least Psych 215 and/or 216 - and who have at least started to take the research methods sequence.
 Experience and comfort interacting with children is a must, as is willingness to work as part of a research team.
 We provide training in videotaping, using the computer, and specific data collection and analysis methods.

 Is there anything else you would like to say?

 I do not normally admit seniors to my research group because it takes about a semester to be trained in the necessary data collection and coding methods.